SNodeC/snode.c/README.md

 ### `SocketConnection`

 Every network layer uses its specific `SocketConnection` class.
-Such a `SocketConnection` object represents the physical connection to the peer and is an specialization of one of the two template classes
+Such a `SocketConnection` object represents the physical connection to the peer and is a specialization of one of the two template classes

 - `core::socket::stream::legacy::SocketConnection` or
 - `core::socket::stream::tls::SocketConnection`